Joneil2/demo/README.md

 # demo
-Example of github repo starting on remote side with new branch name
+Example of github repo starting on remote side with new branch name.

+Update readme file.